By Cat Salladin

 Autistic individuals who are also gifted often experience the world in a much different way than their neurotypical counterparts, including gifted neurotypical individuals.
 They may have intense interests and exceptional abilities in certain areas, such as mathematics, music, or art, while also facing difficulties in social communication, sensory processing, adapting to changes in routine, or other areas that may impact their experiences in school, work, or social environments.
 This can lead to a complex interplay of strengths and challenges that can be difficult to navigate, particularly in environments that are not designed to accommodate their needs.

 For example, a twice-exceptional (2e) autistic teenager might be able to solve complex mathematical problems with ease but struggle with understanding social cues or managing sensory overload in a busy classroom.
 This can lead to feelings of isolation, frustration, or anxiety, as their intellectual abilities may be overshadowed by the difficulties they face in other areas.
-This can contribute to poor school performance despite understanding and perhaps even exceeding beyond the information they are being presented because their nervous system is in fight or flight when they are expected to perform in the classroom.
+This can contribute to poor school performance despite understanding and perhaps even exceeding the information presented because their nervous system is in fight or flight when they are expected to perform in the classroom.

 Another example could be an autistic adult musician who is exceptionally gifted in their instrument and musicality but may struggle with executive dysfunction that impacts their daily tasks of living, like preparing food or responding to emails.
 Thus, despite their clear prowess in music, they may struggle to succeed in their work as a musician due to these challenges that are unrelated to the actual act of playing the instrument.
 They may miss out on opportunities due to executive functioning challenges, even though they would be qualified.